Free Shipping Over £50

 What happened to Shvpes?

 We called it a day during lockdown in July 2020.
 It was a very dark spot for me, to be honest.
-It was 11 years of blood, sweat, and tears, then it was all gone.
+It was 11 years of blood, sweat and tears.
+Then it was all gone.
 It’s a very odd feeling.

 When it was announced on social media, I received some requests to join other bands, good bands, but I just wasn’t ready then to commit.